jcu-eresearch/TDH-Research-Data-Catalogue-pre1.8/creating_a_research_record.rst

 Creating a new JCU Research Record
 ----------------------------------

-The Researcher Dashboard provides you with the facility to create a research record.
+'My Research Data' provides you with the facility to create a research record.
 A research record contains information about your research data:

 * Who collected the data
 * Why it was collected